Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

 \subsubsection{Testing data}

 We generated testing data from Thuman3.0 \cite{su2022deepcloth} and our collected CityUHuman datasets to evaluate the performances of different approaches.
-We rendered each scan using 8 views spanning every 45 degrees in the yaw axis, and then randomly selected 459 RGB images from Thuman3.0 and 40 RGB images from CityUHuman, respectively.
-In addition, we also collected several real images from the Internet and inferred the corresponding human bodies.
+We rendered each scan using 8 views spanning every 45 degrees in the yaw axis, and then randomly selected 459 RGB images from Thuman3.0 and 40 RGB images from CityUHuman.
+In addition, we also collected several real images from the Internet and inferred the corresponding human bodies for a purely qualitative evaluation.